-Our Walk In Service is located at: 80.
-W. Sierra Madre Blvd., Sierra Madre, CA 91024 inside the Mailbox and Postal Store near the cross streets of Sierra Madre Blvd. and Baldwin Ave.
+Our Walk-In Service is located at: 80.
+W. Sierra Madre Blvd., Sierra Madre, CA 91024 (Inside the Mailbox and Postal Store).
+Our Cross Streets are: Sierra Madre Blvd. and Baldwin Ave.

 **** IMPORTANT INFORMATION ****